emul8/emul8/doc/source/workflow.rst

 The last part of the script load the binaries which will be executed in the emulation environment.

-Binaries can be loaded from the user's local filesystem or can be downloaded via the HTTP protocol.
+Binaries can be loaded from the user's local file system or can be downloaded via the HTTP protocol.
 The Versatile demo requires two files - the Linux kernel and RootFS on flash memory, both downloaded from the Internet:

 .. code-block:: bash